palantir/tslint/README.md

 	* `"check-separator"` checks for whitespace after separator tokens (`,`/`;`)
 	* `"check-type"` checks for whitespace before a variable type specification

-tslint rule flags
+TSLint rule flags
 -----
-You can disable/enable tslint inside a file, or some subset of the tslint rules, with the following comment rule flags:
+You can disable/enable TSLint inside a file, or some subset of the TSLint rules, with the following comment rule flags:

 * `/* tslint:disable */` will disable all rules for the rest of the file
 * `/* tslint:enable */` will enable all rules for the rest of the file